Private Tenancies and Your Rights

 This information gives a brief outline of the different types of tenancy available and the rights you have if you are renting from a private landlord.
 It does not cover secure Council or Housing Association tenancies.

-If you have any questions about this information please visit a Housing Options officer at the Customer Service Centre.
+If you have any questions about this information please visit a Housing Options officer at the Customer Services Centre.

 Not all occupiers have the same legal rights.
 Generally, you have a tenancy if: